 Check for hotel availability in Banff National Park.
 Trekaroo is a Booking.com affiliate and offers the lowest rates guaranteed.

 Take a one-hour horse-drawn sleigh ride from the Chateau Lake Louise to see blue-tinted glacier water frozen in time on a mountainside.
 Trust me, it’s so much better in person.
 On a good day, you might also catch ice climbers repelling from the top!

 5. Eat Gourmet Comfort Food

 If you love to eat, there are plenty of options both on and off the mountain in Banff National Park.
 For a real treat, splurge on the rösti, fondue or six-course tasting menu at The Post Hotel’s restaurants.
 You haven’t eaten breakfast until you’ve tried rösti with a side of duck sausages!

 At Lake Louise Ski Resort, indulge in refined mid-mountain eats like bison short ribs at Whitehorn Bistro, which sits at 6,700′ elevation.
 If you’re spending the day at Banff Sunshine Village, make a reservation for lunch at Chimney Corner for fireside dining and pork belly gnocchi that’ll give you enough energy to ski or board until ski patrol kicks you out at the end of the day.

-From souvenir and brand-name shops to wonderful bars and restaurants, you could easily spend an afternoon exploring the main strip.
+From souvenir and brand-name shops to wonderful bars and restaurants, you could easily spend an afternoon exploring the downtown area.
 Be sure to grab a hot beverage from Wild Flour Bakery while you wander (hint: the mocha is made with divine chocolate ganache!).

 Looking to visit again in the summer?
 Check out our post on the Top 10 things to do in Banff year-round.